fatimaqais/daily-yoga/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for this project.
 - [Git](https://git-scm.com/) was used for version control.
-- [Github](https://github.com/) was used to save and store for the website.
+- [Github](https://github.com/) was used to save and store project's code.
 - [Google Fonts](https://fonts.google.com/) was used to import the fonts used on the website.
 - [Font Awesome](https://fontawesome.com/) was used for the icons on this page.
 - [Flaticon](https://www.flaticon.com/) was used to find the icon for the title.